Bob

 Essentially what happens is that we take a tank of about 100

 gallons.
 The tank is a serious piece of business.
-You have to make
+You have to

-1100-1200 psi that you haven't short-cut anything on your tank.
+of 1100-1200 psi that you haven't short-cut anything on your

-retained inside the tank.
+compression is retained inside the tank.

-So, [you can get] a Haskell Boster, or a booster made by Eaton, or
+So, [you can get] a Haskell Boster, or a booster made by Eaton,

-of one, for anywhere from $2500 to $5000.
-These are typically the
+in a quantity of one, for anywhere from $2500 to $5000.
+These

-conventional single- or double-cylinder compressor, and convert
+pressure from a conventional single- or double-cylinder

 We're just going to put one of those inside the [larger] tank;